-This post proposes a model for the mechanics of D2sh in relation to attention diffusion, and why this mechanism is useful and in what scenarios it would be naturally triggered.
+This post proposes a model for the mechanics of D2sh in relation to flow states, and why this mechanism is useful and in what scenarios it would be naturally triggered.
 This topic is only one hypothesis for the functionality of these receptors, as there are possibly alternate interpretations as well.

 This cacti looks so structurally interesting.
 It felt networked.

 Let’s start with the concept of depression.
 Depression is complex.
 It could involve dopamine that’s sent to some section of a behavioral region that induces stationary behavior, such as laying in bed.
 Still, dopamine is a motivation chemical in this instance, despite the counter-intuitiveness, but also has other functions, or at least it appears, but we can redefine motivation, or ignore the concept and focus on dopamine, as a meaningful concept itself, and not see it as some arbitrary symbol.
 I think that other neurotransmitters, such as serotonin wouldn’t control motivation except via manipulating the dopamine system.

 Lack of motivation does not exist in its most true form unless maybe catatonia is somehow this.
 Keep this in mind, as we will soon investigate my thoughts on the D2sh receptor, which inhibits dopamine release, presumably capable of halting motivation if D2sh activity in the brain is abnormally high.